 The Long-tailed Rosefinch was split relatively recently based on a taxonomic revision.
-Two of the previous subspecies are now the Siberian Long-tailed Rosefinch, and the other three are the Chinese Long-tailed Rosefinch.
+Three of the previous subspecies are now the Siberian Long-tailed Rosefinch, and the other two are the Chinese Long-tailed Rosefinch.

 Somewhat counterintuitively, the Long-tailed Rosefinch in the North of Inner Mongolia is the Siberian Long-tailed Rosefinch.